varigence/docs/bimlflex/getting-started/zzz-installing-custom-ssis-components.md

 Once the runtime is configured to deploy the custom components it is possible to validate and run a valid project using the custom components.

-extract the current dll files from your installation and copy them to a compatible blob storage location and use an installation script to install the components in the Azure Inegration Runtime
+extract the current dll files from your installation and copy them to a compatible blob storage location and use an installation script to install the components in the Azure Integration Runtime

 Sample installation script contents: